2020 NBA Playoff Jerseys

 (Donovan Mitchell)

 My favorite NBA jersey of the modern Nike era.
 A highly ambitious idea executed well.
-True to the theme of a jersey that visually represents the team’s location, The Utah Jazz City Edition jerseys utilize a yellow-red colorblocked gradient in homage to the red rock formations across the southern end of the state.
-It is the most eye-catching uniform in the NBA today, in a tasteful way.
+True to the theme of a jersey that is visually meant to represent the team’s location, the Utah Jazz City Edition jerseys utilize a yellow to red colorblocked gradient in homage to the red rock formations across the southern end of the state.
+It is the most eye-catching uniform in the NBA today, and tastefully so.
 A slightly asymmetrical jersey, the likes of which I usually find more intruiging than their symmetrical counterparts.
 Worn several times in the 2020 bubble at Disney Land, Donovan Mitchell was being lauded as a potential ‘Bubble MVP’ for his elevated performance during those games.

 _______